 1. Advisory Committee's Composition:

-The Advisory Committee shall consist of the following nine (9) members elected for two (2) year periods;
+The Advisory Committee shall consist of the following nine (9) members:

-- The Investors Legal Representative; - A representative for the Trust Manager; - The Manager's general director or president; and - Four independent professionals with an important track record in the business sector and that comply with the Manager and the Investors Legal Representative's criteria.
+i.
+Four (4) independent professionals with an important track record in the business sector and who meet the Manager and the Investors Legal Representative's criteria.